 National Disability Insurance Scheme

-The National Disability Insurance Scheme is a new way of providing support for people with disability, their families and carers.
+The National Disability Insurance Scheme provides support for people with disability, their families and carers.
 The scheme helps people with disability get the support they need to live an ordinary life and achieve their goals.

 Applying for support in Queensland